FormantIO/toolkit/packages/ui-sdk/README.md

-# Data SDK
+# UI SDK

-A library for accessing the devices in your Formant fleet.
+A library of UI components from Formant

 Check out the [project website](https://github.com/FormantIO/toolkit) for more information!